AnasBrital98/Socket-In-C/README.md

 # Socket in C
-This Repository cantains some examples of socket in C .
+This Repository contains some examples of socket in C implemented in Linux Operating System .

 ## Example 1 :